kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/03-01-401-unaythorized-403-forbidden.md

 ### JWT

-1. Decode JWT
+1. Decode the JWT.

-2. Check the access token validity and scopes:
+2. Check the validity and scopes of the access token:

       ```bash
       {